The USE Method

 - The groups at Sun Microsystems, including PAE and ISV, who helped apply the USE Method (before it was named) to the storage appliance series.
-We drew ASCII functional block diagrams annotated with metric names and bus speeds - these were harder to construct than you'd think (we should have asked the hardware teams for help sooner).
+We drew ASCII functional block diagrams annotated with metric names and bus speeds – these were harder to construct than you would think (we should have asked the hardware teams for help sooner).

 - My students from performance classes several years ago, to whom I taught this methodology and who provided feedback.
-(And I hope to teach occasional performance classes again at some point.)

 - The Virtual AGC project, which became a fun distraction as I read through their document library, hosted by ibiblio.org.
 In particular was the LMA790-2 "Lunar Module LM-10 Through LM-14 Vehicle Familiarization Manual" (page 48 has the functional block diagram), and the "Apollo Guidance and Navigation Lunar Module Student Study Guide", which has a good explanation of the EXECUTIVE program including flow charts.
 (These docs are 109 and 9 Mbytes in size.)